isc-projects/bind9/doc/arm/reference.rst

 The ``logging`` statement configures a wide variety of logging options for the name server.
-Its ``channel`` phrase associates output methods, format options and severity levels with a name that can then be used with the ``category`` phrase to select how various classes of messages are logged.
+Its ``channel`` phrase associates output methods, format options, and severity levels with a name that can then be used with the ``category`` phrase to select how various classes of messages are logged.

-Only one ``logging`` statement is used to define as many channels and categories as are wanted.
-If there is no ``logging`` statement, the logging configuration will be:
+Only one ``logging`` statement is used to define as many channels and categories as desired.
+If there is no ``logging`` statement, the logging configuration is:

 ::